-To create a psychologically safe environment and growth culture in our organisations, how we give feedback is every bit as important as how we receive it.
+Obviously, to create a psychologically safe environment and vertical growth culture, how we give feedback is every bit as important as how we receive it.
 Here are a few principles for giving feedback in a way that helps people, rather than harming them.

 Keep it factual

 The first principle of constructive feedback is to keep it factual.
 Our reactive-brain system makes assumptions about people’s intent and leads us to confuse facts with judgements.
 We give vague and judgemental feedback, like ‘You’re a bad listener’ or ‘You’re abrasive towards customers’.
 Neither of these examples is objectively factual; they are subjective opinions and character judgements, and more important they are not honest.

 Observable facts cut through defensiveness and drama.
 Instead of the accusation, ‘You’re a bad listener,’ factual feedback sounds like, ‘I told you the project was due today and you confirmed that with me, yet you haven’t completed it yet.’

 When we speak from blame and opinion, rather than facts, it is highly unlikely we will have productive conversations.
 When we work with clients, we have to dig through layers of evaluations and judgements to get to objective truth.
 We do this by asking a simple question.
 Suppose a client gives us this evaluation of a team member: ‘He is selfish.’
 Our question in response is, ‘What did you observe that led you to that conclusion?’

 We then typically get more evaluation: ‘All he cares about is himself.’